-Saturday's win over Bayern showed just how much Svensson had learnt from his peers, with an aggressive pressing game and quick transitions that both Klopp and Tuchel would be proud of.
-He knew the defence needed strengthening and, with the astute signings of Danny da Costa and Dominik Kohr, he has managed to halve not only the amount of goals Mainz have been conceding, but also the number of chances they have been allowing.
+That benchmark rearguard action was the fruit of Svensson — a former Denmark international centre-back — knowing how the defence needed strengthening.
+With the astute signings of Danny da Costa and Dominik Kohr, he has managed to halve not only the amount of goals Mainz have been conceding, but also the number of chances they have been allowing.

 Stefan Bell did not even get a look-in under any of Svensson's predecessors Achim Beierlorzer, Jan-Morirz Lichte and Jan Siewert on the Mainz bench this season, but since he was installed in the heart of a three-man defence, Mainz's fortunes have transformed.
 It was just one of the many masterstrokes Svensson has delivered over a fantastic four months.

 Adam Szalai was another who enjoyed a renaissance under Svensson, who played alongside the Hungary international striker during his first spell at the club, adding his presence and know-how to a previously misfiring front line.

 A fast-paced start to the 2021/22 season that built on the momentum of the previous campaign has slowed with a winless run of three matches and just a single point ahead of the Matchday 8 trip to Borussia Dortmund.
 But given Svensson's proven ability to right even what had appeared to be a sinking ship, everyone at Mainz is confident the storm will blow over quickly.